 - (13) (Context: Four boys and four girls will form four boy-girl pairs to perform in a dance competition, but only two of the pairs will get into the final round.)
-Guess which one of the four boys will dance with which one of the four girls in the final round.

-- 'Each of the four girls will dance with one of the four boys in the final round.'
+Guess which one of the four boys will dance with which one of the four girls in the final round. - 'Each of the four boys will dance with one of the four girls in the final round.' - 'Each of the four girls will dance with one of the four boys in the final round.'